inbo/multimput/README.md

 Simple example
 --------------

 `model_impute()` will apply the `model.fun` to each imputation set.
 The covariates are defined in the `rhs` argument.
+So `model.fun = lm` in combination with `rhs = "0 + fYear + fPeriod"` is equivalent to `lm(ImputedResponse ~ 0 + fYear + fPeriod, data = ImputedData)`.

 The tricky part of this function the `extractor` argument.
 This is a user defined function which must have an argument called `model`.
 The function should return a `data.frame` or `matrix` with two columuns.
 The first column hold the estimate of a parameter of the `model`, the second column their standard error.
 Each row represents a parameter.

 ``` r
 extractor.lm <- function(model){